-Whether you’re buying things or sending payments to your friends, a lot is happening under the hood when you use Apple Pay.
+Whether you’re buying things or sending money to your friends, a lot is happening under the hood when you use Apple Pay.

-It can be a little technical to understand how Apple Pay works but don’t worry.
+Understanding how Apple Pay works can be a little technical, but don’t worry.
 This guide will explain everything in plain English.

-At the end of this guide, you’ll have a clear understanding of what happens when you add a card to the Wallet app and pay with Apple Pay using your iPhone, Apple Watch, or MacBook Pro.
+At the end of this guide, you’ll clearly understand what happens when you add a card to the Wallet app and pay with Apple Pay using your iPhone, Apple Watch, or MacBook Pro.

 Before we get started, there are some terminologies that you need to understand first.